Photo:Tony Stewart and Cynthia Walker; Richard and Rosemary Stewart;Ben Stewart, Andrea McFadden

 Stewart took a financial management diploma at the British Columbia Institute

 commodities trader.
-In search of the Okanagan lifestyle, Stewart returned to Kelowna in 1992, intending
+In search of the Okanagan lifestyle, Stewart returned to Toronto in 1992, intending

 to resume a broker's career there.
 However, Quails' Gate had just lost its